 Why We Need Relational Tech The Relational Tech ApproachNot sure if any of these services are right for you?
 Schedule a free consultation call to talk through the challenges you're facing.

-We've got an ever-growing collection of resources to help you strengthen relationships with contributors, users, funders, and other partners.
-Check out our guides to creating psychological safety, detecting burnout before it gets bad, and tasks that help contributors grow into leaders.
+Check out Relational Tech's ever-growing collection of resources, designed to help you strengthen your relationships with contributors, users, funders, and other partners.
+See guides to creating psychological safety, detecting burnout, growing contributors into leaders, and more.

 See all resourcesCopyright © by Shauna Gordon-McKeon.
 All materials on this site are licensed CC-BY-NC unless otherwise stated; please contact me directly if interested in commercial use.